vindru/algorithm-library/README.md

 # Competitive Programming Library

-From OKNOTOK.
+From Rajat Deepak Vindru

-This repository contains templates, algorithms and data structures implemented and collected for programming contests.
-Most of them are at least used once to check correctness, still it is **strongly recommended to test for yourself**.
+This repository contains solution, templates, algorithms and data structures implemented and collected for programming contests.

 # Table of Contents
 1. [Dynamic Programming](#dp)